 Evidence continues to accumulate regarding reasonable estimates of meaningful change score thresholds.
 Several studies of PROMIS® measures have calculated estimates of meaningful important differences.
 These are summarized below.
 There are several things you should keep in mind when using these estimates.

-- There are different methods for calculating and they will yield different estimates of a meaningful difference.
+- There are different methods for calculating (see below for more information) and they will yield different estimates of a meaningful difference.
 Also, analyses in different samples and contexts will lead to different estimates.

 - Picking an MID requires a judgment on your part.
 You should consider, for example, the use of the MID.
 Estimates on the lower end of the MID range might be appropriate for group comparisons.
 You might choose an estimate at the higher end to categorize changes in individuals.

-- The estimates below are only those published before April 2016.
+- The estimates below are only those published through 2017.
 Check PubMed to see if additional MID studies have been published.

-- Finally, if there is no empirical literature on which to base an MID estimate, you may want to use a half standard deviation (5 points on a T-score metric).
+- If there is no empirical literature on which to base an MID estimate, you may want to use a half standard deviation (5 points on a T-score metric).
 This choice is not without its controversy, however.

 PROMIS ADULT MID ESTIMATES